- October 20, 2016

 STEP 4 – LEVERAGE YOUR NETWORK

 Involve your friends and family and get them on board as initial investors.
 If you have exceptional people involved and ready to invest or have a small funding collaboration in place, showcase it.
 External investors are more likely to put in money if the initial seeding is rapid.
-It is a confidence booster for crowdfunding investors who generally do not have access to the high-end research data like VC’s to base their decision upon.
+It is a confidence booster for crowdfunding investors who generally do not have access to high-end research data like VC’s to base their decision upon.

 STEP 5 – OFFER THE BAIT